 Regardless of why you need this, the key to touching someone in their sleep without waking them up lies in three things: you need to move slowly, avoid direct contact with their skin, and apply gentle pressure in case you need to move them to the side or away from you.

 Now, let’s take a look at several scenarios in detail and define when the person is actually ready to be touched so you can do it successfully.

 How to Determine If the Person Can Be Touched?

-Touch, like other senses, doesn’t switch off completely during sleep.
-It remains active so that you could wake up more quickly if an emergency occurs.
+Touch, like the other senses, doesn’t switch off completely during sleep.
+It remains active so that you could wake up faster if an emergency occurs.